jmjrawlings-wsp/jmjrawlings-wsp/README.md

 My name is Justin Rawlings, Senior Data Analyst in the Transport Analytics team at WSP Australia.

+I specalise in the analysis, simulation, modelling, and optimisation of complex systems.

+You can find me on the [Capability Database](https://auweb01.corp.pbwan.net/capabilities/)

+## Sectors
+- Freight Rail
+- Supply Chain

 ## Domains
 - Operations Research
 - Constraint Programming